Student Spotlight: Hussain Ali

 “I am incorporating the skills I learned at COD, such as time management, to help me succeed at Northwestern,” he said.
 “My ultimate career goal is to become a doctor, but I do not know in what field or if I even want to specialize in a particular field.”

+He currently is studying for the MCAT and plans to take a gap year after graduating from Northwestern.
 For students considering College of DuPage, Ali cannot say enough about the faculty.

 “The faculty are great and we learned the same material as a lot of people did at other institutions,” he said.
 “The way I succeeded is that I made sure I knew what my professors expected of me to receive an A in their classes and I strategized on the best ways to study for their classes.